AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

   Dapp-chain headers that are encoded as simplex-level transactions; i.e., they are processed by a simplex-chain as a transaction, but they also function as the header for a dapp-chain block
 }

-Practically speaking, a simple input-output transaction system with scripting capabilities (like that of Bitcoin) can be created to facilitate the necessary primitives.
+Practically speaking, a simple input-output transaction system with light scripting capabilities (like that of Bitcoin) can be created to facilitate the necessary primitives.
 Additionally, different simplex-chains can implement different scripting systems, effectively facilitating *any* practical consensus mechanism.
-There is not much (if any) overhead to using an input-output system like this: a header's parent hash is equivalent to a transaction input, the *output* can be omitted[^scriptpk], and other particulars of the header can be treated as an input script to the transaction[^scriptsig].
+There is not much (if any) overhead to using an input-output system like this: a header's parent hash is like a transaction input, the *output* can be omitted[^scriptpk], and other particulars of the header can be treated as an input script to the transaction[^scriptsig].

 [^scriptpk]: A header-transaction's output script can be generic (or templated) as it is the same for all header-transactions for that dapp-chain.
 In practice this can be as simple as a single opcode that validates that header.
 In Bitcoin, an output script is known as the `scriptPubKey`.